What to wear, bring, do...

 One of the most important things I've learned about yoga is that the level of effort in any yoga class is dependent on the individual.
 I've been in high-intensity vinyasa classes where I've barely broken a sweat and I've been in gentle classes where I was really present and felt every muscle working.

 Our job as yoga teachers is to create a class that works for everyone, finding the very different things that are challenging for each person in the class and providing the support and tools they need to succeed that day.
 Because different amounts and types of movement appeal to different people we provide a full menu of yoga styles.
 Our hope is that eventually you will try them all and begin to combine different types of classes each week.
 If a class doesn't work for you, we encourage you to try a different one.
-Our explorer's pass--$20 for 20 consecutive days allows new students to explore lots of different styles and teachers.
+Our one time intro special--$35 for 14 consecutive days allows new students to explore lots of different styles and teachers.

 When you arrive